DeepLearnI/atlas-ce-docs/docs/api_docs/sources/sdk-reference/SDK.md

 ## Log parameter

 Logs an individual input parameter when it is called.
-While the job is running, the logged parameter is accessible programmatically or through the GUI as long as the job has reached this function call.
+Logged parameters are accessible programmatically or through the GUI as soon as this function is called within your job.

 **Python**